YOUR ALASKAN ADVENTURES

 Where to Fish on the Kenai :

 This can easily be the hardest thing to decide if you are visiting Alaska or fishing the Kenai River for the first time.
-Unfortunately, predicting the fish in each area relies entirely on the type of run, season, time of day, etc. Some of the easiest parks where you can get to the Kenai on the Middle Section of the river are Centennial Park, Rotary Park, Soldotna City Park, Bing’s Landing, and Swiftwater - all of which have parking and river access.
-There are also other parks and many private AirBNBs, but I have found these to be the most accessible and easy to find.
+Unfortunately, predicting the fish in each area relies entirely on the type of run, season, time of day, etc. The easiest areas to access the Kenai River are from the public recreations areas and parks.
+There are also many private rentals with river access, and if you're able to book one I highly recommend it!

 The Upper Section of the Kenai River does not have many parks but rather has a number of pullouts you can park at and then access the river.
 Another popular option in the Upper Section of the Kenai is at the Russian River Campground and Ferry Access Point.